 Summary of the Commandments

 Absolute And Relative Interpretation of the Law

-Moses, Aaron, and the original Sanhedrin fully understood our Father’s Oral Torah.
-But, as the centuries passed, yeridat hadorot, descent of the generations, set in.
+Moses, Aaron, and the original Sanhedrin fully understood our Father’s Oral Law.
+But, as the centuries passed, yeridat hadorot set in.
 On Mt.
 Sinai God taught Moses perfectly.
 Moses and his contemporaries taught their children with near-perfect accuracy.
 But perfection eludes our concupiscent race.
 Each generation added its own tiny imperfections, in a sense descending slowly step-by-step from Mt.
 Sinai.
 By Rabbi Yeshua’s time sixty generations of descents had accumulated.

 Rabbinic interpretation, therefore, has always been an opinion on what our Father wants.
-The rabbis have the Torah, Written and Oral; from it they form as deep and broad an understanding as they possibly can of our Father’s will for us.
+The rabbis have the Torah, the Written Law and the Oral Law; from it they form as deep and broad an understanding as they possibly can of our Father’s will for us.
 Due to yeridat hadorot the early opinions, closest in time to Moses, were considered more authoritative than recent opinions, so the rabbis particularly consulted them.
 Out of all these opinions the rabbis decide what to apply to life.
-The Written Torah and the Oral Torah, together with the Talmud and that body of decisions, constitutes the rabbinic halakha.
+The Written Law and the Oral Law, together with the Talmud and that body of decisions, constitutes the rabbinic halakha.